yashsinha1611/sfdocs_Build_AI/docs/Alerts_notifications/Notifications/Map_Notification_Alerts/map_projects_to_channels.md

 ---
 sidebar_position: 1
 ---
-# Map Notification to Project
+# Step 2: Adding Notification Channel to a Project

 Follow the below steps to map a notification channel to a project.